 SQL injection allows the attacker to access any data in the database.
 The attacker will usually use this to extract any sensitive data from the database.
 If there are any passwords in the database, the attacker is likely to try to use them to login as the administrator and take over the application or the server.
 Some database servers allow so-called "stacked queries".
 "Stacked queries" allow executing multiple queries separated by a semi-colon from one string.
 If "stacked queries" are enabled, SQL injection allows the attacker to execute any queries on the database server.
 This usually allows the attacker to take full control of the application.
 Many database servers also allow executing arbitrary operating system commands.
 The attacker might abuse that functionality with SQL injection to take full control of the application or the server.

 To prevent this problem, validate all input and use parameterized APIs for database access.

 Validate all input:

 Use parameterized APIs for database access:

-To check for adequate protection against this vulnerability, ensure that all input is validated and that parameterized APIs are used for database access.
+To check for adequate protection against this vulnerability, find all queries generated by the application and verify that all input is validated, and that parameterized APIs are used for database access.

 All input is validated: